 - Also, having two counter-rotating sections means angular momentum is cancelled out, making the ship much easier to maneuver.

 - Sunshine is a fine example of a variant of this trope, in which gravity and air appear to be intimately connected.
 Everything in an air lock is floating around until the lock is pressurized... whereupon its contents crash to the ground.

-- It is notable, because rare in Star Trek was Zero-gravity ever used.
+- In Star Trek VI: The Undiscovered Country, the Artificial Gravity in the Klingon ship is damaged immediately by torpedoes.
+Although this is probably more to do with the rule of cool of having a zero-G gunfight than any attempt at hard SF, it is notable, because rare in Star Trek was Zero-gravity ever used.
 No matter how well beaten a ship was the gravity always worked through thick and thin.
 Life support out?
 Power completely lost?
 Gravity's still on.